top of page

 Thai stir-fried shiitake mushrooms

 Stir-frying is an art.
 Hot woks, high fires, and quick cooking are the main themes.
-I love wok cooking for its simplicity, quickness, no fuss, and ease.
+I love wok cooking for its simplicity, quickness, ease, and no fuss.

 This is a simple recipe that is the perfect side.
-The shiitake mushrooms are earthy and the light sauce allows the mushroom flavor to dominate the dish.
-This side is hearty and perfect for any table adding a nuanced flavour.
+The shiitake mushrooms are earthy, and the light sauce allows the mushroom flavour to dominate the dish.
+This side is hearty and perfect for any table, adding a nuanced flavour.

 I have started going to this massive volume on Thai cooking more frequently.
-It is packed full of recipes from land and culture that prides itself on its cuisine.
+It is packed full of recipes from the land and culture that prides itself on its cuisine.
 This book definitely steps out of the ordinary, a must for any cook who wants everything Thai in their kitchen and on their table.
-Occasionally, in this book, I do come across a recipe where the ingredient is hard to find, but with over 500 recipes, there is so much more to cook.
+Occasionally, in this book, I come across a recipe where an ingredient is hard to find, but with over 500 recipes, there is much more to cook.

 For more wonderful recipes from this cookbook, click here.